Two-type branching processes with immigration, and the structured coalescents: Introduction

-In \cite{CGP} we formalized Gillespie's construction and extended it to include jumps and immigration in the continuous-state branching process (CSBP) that models the population size of each of the types.
-In the case of two types that reproduce using the same mechanism, {we found that every Lambda frequency process can be constructed from a pair CSBPs by the culling procedure}.
-This extended classic results for selfsimilar CSBPs (see \cite{7authors} and the references therein).
-Furthermore, the culling procedure fixes the population size at an asymptotically dense set of times and this avoids the loss of exchangeability or Markovianity in the genealogies reported in \cite{clem}, \cite{JL}, and the references therein.
+The Gillespie recurrent sampling method (GRSM) was mathematically formalised in \cite{CGP} and extended in order to include jumps and immigration in the one-dimensional continuous-state branching process (CSBP) that models the population size of each of the types.
+The GRSM is weaker than the time-change method in \cite{7authors} since it relates branching and frequency processes only in distribution, but it is more general: in particular, it can be used on pairs of branching processes with different distributions, leading to asymmetric frequency processes.

-Perhaps the main contribution of the generalized culling procedure in \cite{CGP}, is that it allows comparing populations that reproduce using very different mechanisms.
-This leads to the \textit{Lambda asymmetric frequency process} and its dual, which contains non-linear branching rates.
-This procedure is the right tool to compare, for instance, a population that produces a large quantity of offspring and does not invest energy to help them reach the reproductive age with one that takes the exact opposite strategy.

-In this paper, we aim to compare a population that sustains a seedbank with one that does not, and that might reproduce faster, due to not using energy to go into a dormant state.
-To do so, we first extend the culling procedure to two-type Feller diffusions with immigration.
-The resulting family, which we call \textit{asymmetric two-island frequency processes} includes, as special cases, the seedbank model \cite{BGKW15,BGKW16} and the two-island model \cite{NG}.
-Again, its main strength is that it allows comparing populations with different reproduction mechanisms, but this time each individual can be in one of two different states (for example active/dormant or island 1/island 2).
+In this paper we extend the GRSM to the two-dimensional setting by applying this procedure to two-type Feller diffusions with immigration.
+The resulting family, which we call \textit{asymmetric two-island frequency processes} includes, as special cases, the seed bank model \cite{BGKW15,BGKW16} and the two-island model \cite{NG}.
+The main strength of the two-dimensional GRSM is that it allows comparing populations with different reproduction mechanisms, where each individual can be in one of two different states (for example active/dormant or island 1/island 2).
+Many of the members of this family have a notion of genealogy in the sense of a moment dual.
+We will provide conditions for moment duality and describe the moment dual processes.
+This manuscript generalizes the work in \cite{CGP} to the two dimensional setting.